kreauniv/comp308/source/types.rst

 goes along with consideration for such exceptional conditions that a programmer needs to accept can occur.

+In the Prolog formulation, the interpreter and the type checker cosely follow each other in structure.
+So it becomes easier to show soundness through progress/preservation steps and to check that the interpreter actually produces values in accordance with what the type checker says it does.

 A taste of type inference
 -------------------------